MileHacker Logo

 • Fredericksburg: Plan a half to full day (4-8 hours) for Civil War battlefields or historic downtown.

-• Visit Civil War battlefields or the historic city center.
+• Visit Civil War battlefields or historic downtown.

 • Pocahontas State Park: Roughly THIRTY minutes south.
 Has extensive hiking, mountain biking, fishing, and boating.